A lot of the hang-ups you’re probably struggling with look like one thing on the surface, but they’re really something else at their roots.

 When you move on to the next task, don’t carry the previous one with you.
 That’s how hours bleed together into a driveling slop of soul-crushing monotony.

-2) Pay attention to how you spend (and waste) your precious time on this floating rock.
+Pay attention to how you spend (and waste) your precious time.

 Give this a try: track your time on a spreadsheet over the course of a month or so.
 Make categories that apply to your routine and log how many hours you spend doing each activity.